Dense Optical Tracking: Connecting the Dots: Conclusion

 \section{Conclusion}

-We have introduced \method{}, an approach for dense motion estimation which unifies optical flow and point tracking techniques.
-Our approach effectively leverages the strengths from both: reaching the accuracy of the latter with the speed and spatial coherence of the former.
-Like any other approach, it, of course, may fail due to extreme occlusions, fast motions, or rapid changes in appearance.
-Since we are agnostic to the choice of a specific point tracking algorithm, future advances in this field will directly benefit our approach.
+We have introduced \method{}, an approach for dense motion estimation which unifies optical flow and point tracking techniques, effectively leveraging the strengths from both: reaching the accuracy of the latter with the speed and spatial coherence of the former.
+Like any other approach, it, of course, may fail due to extreme occlusions, fast motions, or rapid changes in appearance. \method{} is agnostic to the choice of a specific point tracking algorithm, so future advances in this field will directly benefit our approach.
 We believe that the efficiency of \method{} holds the potential to drive substantial progress across various downstream applications.